JrgMoran/ResourciOS/README.md

 # ResourciOS

-ResourciOS is a little program that finds texts and images files in your project and generates different options.
-It is a different way of working with literals and images in swift.
+ResourciOS is a little program that finds text and image files in your project and generates different options.
+It is a different way of working with literals and images in Swift.

-Download the ResourciOS executable and run with the terminal with one of the following options:
+Download the ResourciOS executable and run it in the terminal with one of the methods described below.

-### Options
+## Options
-#### - attributesClass - default
+### - attributesClass - default

+Command: `./ResourciOS attributesClass [custom-output-path]`

-With `./ResourciOS attributesClass` command, ResourciOS creates two classes `RText` and `RImage` that look like these:
+The `attributesClass` method creates two classes `RText` and `RImage` that look as follows:

 ```swift
 public class RTexts {